daviskimCS/CombatChaosPRG/README.md

 Authors: [Davis Kim](https://github.com/daviskimCS), [Lauren Tomasi](https://github.com/ltoma001), [Jahnavi Naik](https://github.com/jahnavi-naik), [Arun Chacko](https://github.com/arunchacko1)

 ## Project Description
-In our proposed text-based strategic combat game, users will choose among different character classes such as Rogue, Tank, or Fighter.
-Each of these character classes are associated with different sets of stats (health, speed, strength).
+In our proposed text-based strategic combat game, users will choose among different the character classes: rogue, tank, or fighter.
+Each of these character classes are associated with different sets of statistics: health, speed, strength.
 After choosing their class, the player is presented with some beginner level items that they choose from.
-At each turn of a given game, a narrative is presented and the user is thrown into battle and can select between different options (attack, defend, dodge).
-At the end of each battle, some more items will be presented for the user to pick from.
+At each turn of a given game, a narrative is presented and the user is thrown into battle and can select between the different options: attack, defend, and dodge.
+At the end of each battle, additional items will be presented for the user to choose from.
 These items provide the player with permanent statistical buffs that will help them take down future enemies.

 Why is it important or interesting to you?
 - This project is important to us because we are excited to learn about completing a project as a team using topics we are currently learning and have learned about.
 This project is interesting because, like many others, some of us group members enjoy playing video games during our pass time.